VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

                 It is recommended that you generate a new agent_public and agent_private key for your standalone agent.
-This can be done using the ``vctl auth keypair`` command on your primary volttron platform.
+This can be done using the ``vctl auth keypair`` command on your primary volttron platform on Linux.
 If you plan to use multiple standalone agents, they will each need their own keypair.

 6. Add standalone agent key to volttron platform